 "It has been great speaking with you, General," Colin's voice faded as he joined the crowd walking out of the oil lamp-lit mess hall.

 While Freeman picked his lamb leg clean, Hayes coughed on a nasty cigar and gagged on some New Jersey whiskey, reminding him of camel spit.
 Since the quality versions of both products came from Southern states, they had become as rare as hen's teeth in Ohio.

-After Lemont poured a canteen of water over his head and toweled off, Hayes stood and walked towards the ring.
+After Lemont whipped off his hands and face, Hayes stood and walked towards the ring.

 "BURP!"
 Lemont erupted just before noticing General Hayes approaching.
-Acting as if he did not see him, he grabbed the ropes, then flung himself out of the ring like a gymnast, onethird his size.
+Acting as if he did not see him, he grabbed the ropes, then flung himself out of the ring like a gymnast, one-third his size.
 He considered doing a double flip but did not care to look like a showoff.